WlinkNET/xpense_chain/README.md

 ```
 The build output are ```build/xpensed``` and ```build/xpensetool``` executables.

-## Initialization of the Sonic Database
+## Initialization of the Xpense Database

 You will need a genesis file to join a network.
 Please check the following
 site for details how to get one: https://github.com/Fantom-foundation/lachesis_launch